Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Algorithm descriptions

 \end{enumerate}

-The following algorithm computes the respective projections of a given element in $F[t]$ to $\im(\cP_h)$ and its complement induced by an initial sequence. \begin{alg} {\sc PrimProj} {\sc Input:} $f \in F[t]$, the data in Convention \ref{CON:ph}, and the initial sequence $L$ of $I_h$
+The following algorithm computes the respective projections of a given element in $F[t]$ to $\im(\cP_h)$ and its complement induced by an initial sequence. \begin{alg} {\sc PrimProj} {\sc Input:} $f \in F[t]$, the data in Convention \ref{CON:next2}, and an initial sequence $L$ of $I_h$ with $L \neq \emptyset$